apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Configuration

-apnscp provides 3 general purpose configuration files in `config/`:
+ApisCP provides 3 general purpose configuration files in `config/`:

 - `db.yaml` database configuration
 - `auth.yaml` third-party configuration/API keys
-- `custom/config.ini`, overrides defaults in config.ini. **Do not make changes in** `config.ini`. `cpcmd config:set apnscp.config section option value` is a Scope to facilitate usage.
+- `custom/config.ini`, overrides defaults in config.ini. **Do not make changes in** `config.ini`. `cpcmd config:set cp.config section option value` is a Scope to facilitate usage.

 Configuration within `db.yaml` is prefixed with "DB\_".
 Configuration within `auth.yaml` is prefixed with "AUTH\_" to reduce the risk of collision between sources.
 Configuration in `custom/config.ini` is presented as-is.
-Values are transformed into constants on apnscp boot.
-Any changes require a restart, `systemctl restart apnscp`.
+Values are transformed into constants on ApisCP boot.
+Any changes require a restart, `systemctl restart apiscp`.

 For example,